lumina-desktop/lumina-docs/luminaconfig.rst

 The rest of this section describes the available configurations in each category.

-.. index:: appearance, wallpaper
+.. index:: configure appearance
 .. _Appearance:

 Appearance
 ==========

-This category is used to change the visual appearance and functionality of the desktop on a per-screen basis.
+This category changes the visual appearance and functionality of the desktop on a per-screen basis.

-.. index:: appearance, themesettings
+.. index:: configure themesettings
 .. _Theme Settings:

 Theme Settings